 Dyneema isn't just only used to stop bullets and protect against explosions though.
 It can made into strong ropes for mooring and towing lines in the shipping industry, safety gloves in the metalworking industry, nets for fishing and even for surgical cables and orthopedic sutures in the medical field.
 Because of its extreme strength and light weight, companies continually work with DSM Dyneema to find new ways to use the fiber.

-For more information about Dyneema and other super-strong materials, follow the links on the next page.
+For more information about Dyneema and other super-strong materials, follow the links below.